msakai/resume/resume.md

-  Category theory is a highly general and abstract mathematical theory, which has applications not only in mathematics but also in theoretical computer science, functional programming, physics, linguistics and many other fields.
-I was one of core members of the study group and we had studied following
+  Category theory is a highly general and abstract mathematical theory, which has applications not only in mathematics but also in theoretical computer science, functional programming, physics, linguistics, and many other fields.
+I was one of core members of the study group and we studied following
   materials:

   * “Conceptual Mathematics: A First Introduction to Categories”